Aditya986025/Hnadwritten-Digits-Artificial-Nural-network-/README.md

 The image shows the summary of a neural network model (specifically `sequential_3`) generated using Keras or TensorFlow.

-🔍 Model Summary Explanation in Short:
+🔍 Model Summary Explanation in Short layers and concept:

 - *Model Type : Sequential — Layers are stacked in order from input to output.
 - *Total Parameters : 1,033,100 — All are trainable, with no non-trainable params.